 - Explain why camp is an essential part of the scouting program and encourage all new scouts to attend. - The first payment is due February 1.
 Explain that there are fundraising opportunities to help Scouts earn their way to camp.
-Additionally, there are camperships available for those in need. - Troops should begin fundraising to help Scouts with camp fees. - \$125 per Scout and \$40 per Adult Leader is due February 1st.
+Additionally, there are camperships available for those in need. - Troops should begin fundraising to help Scouts with camp fees. - Remind parents that a deposit of \$125 per Scout for all programs (Spade Ranch \$200) and \$40 per Adult Leaders is due February 1st.